nikhilpatinge/unico-ws-assignment/README.txt

 URL's For Accessing the Application:
 -------------------------------------
-Launch the application URL: http://<your_IP>:<your_port>/UnicoWebServices All the below documentation is present on that page.
+Launch the application URL: http://<your_IP>:<your_port>/UnicoWebServices All the below documentation is also present on that page.

 REST Services: